 #2 Increase professional value

 Are you a pursuing scientist?
 Academician?
 Or Engineer?
 Perhaps, patenting your invention makes you the future Elon Musk or Sir Isaac Newton!

 Whether you are a professional working for science or the arts, patenting your invention is your professional asset.
 Patents increase your professional value, which can be a source of inspiration to other aspiring inventors.

 When you successfully patent your invention, it means that the USPTO approves your patent portfolio.
 In other words, you have a proven, reputable technical expertise that outshines other competitors.

 #3 Monetize intellectual properties

-Everything that is created in your mind — whether literary and artistic works, books, trademarks, company logos, slogans — are your intellectual property (IP).
+Everything created in your mind — whether literary and artistic works, books, trademarks, company logos, slogans — is your intellectual property (IP).
 Hence, your intellectual property represents your legal ownership, such that IP federal laws restrict others from using or imitating your creation without your license.